devonfw-forge/devon4flutter-non-bloc-arch/pages/300-Testing.md

 ## Writing Unit Tests

 I will focus on *Unit Tests* for this guide.
 The Flutter Team recommends that the majority of Flutter tests should be Unit Test \[5\], \[6\].
-This is because the fact that they are quick to write and quick to execute makes up for their relatively low *confidence*.
+The fact that they are quick to write and quick to execute makes up for their relatively low *confidence*.
 In addition to this, because we are using the BLoC Pattern, our UI shouldn’t contain that much testable code anyways.
 Or to paraphrase the BLoC pattern creator: We keep our UI so *stupid* we don’t need to test it [\[3\]](https://www.youtube.com/watch?v=PLHln7wHgPE).
 First we have to import the test library [\[4\]](https://pub.dev/packages/test) and the mockito package [\[7\]](https://pub.dev/packages/mockito) in our *pubspec.yaml*:

 ``` yaml
 dev_dependencies: